-While attending a networking event hosted by the American Society of Mechanical Engineers (ASME) in 2019, undergraduate student Thomas DiPietro met Nick Dow, a Research Engineer at UL’s Fire Safety Research Institute (FSRI).
+While attending a networking event hosted by the American Society of Mechanical Engineers (ASME) in 2019, undergraduate student Thomas DiPietro met Nick Dow, a Research Engineer at the Fire Safety Research Institute (FSRI), part of UL Research Institutes.
 Nick shared FSRI’s mission, told Thomas about some of the work underway, and encouraged him to apply to FSRI’s internship program.
 Thomas was pursuing his bachelor’s in mechanical engineering and had been a firefighter since 2018.

 After applying and accepting an offer as a research intern in 2021, Thomas spent the summer working at the Delaware County Emergency Services Training Center, or Delco, where he assisted with FSRI large-scale research experiments.
 These included sprinkler water mapping experiments, testing HVAC systems on fire growth, and training fuel experiments- the one he was most involved in.